ivar-cashin-eriksson/iris/README.md

 # iris 👁️🌈🧠

-An intelligent product recognition system that detects and identifies products in e-commerce images using advanced computer vision.
-The system uses SAM2 or YOLOS for precise localization and CLIP for semantic understanding of products.
+An intelligent product recognition system that detects and identifies products in e-commerce images using advanced computer vision and semantic understanding.

 ## 🌟 Features

-- 🔍 Automatic product detection in images using SAM
+- 🔍 Automatic product detection and analysis in images
 - 🎯 Smart product linking using CLIP embeddings
 - 🌐 Chrome extension for real-time product link display from pre-detected products
 - 💾 MongoDB-based data persistence